industrial-edge/livetwin-pump-soft-sensor/docs/Documentation.md

 ![livetwin07](/docs/graphics/livetwin_settings_07.png)

 Start Update in the upper right of the monitoring window.
+You should now see the input and output variables with changing values.

 ![livetwin08](/docs/graphics/livetwin_settings_08.png)

 In TIA Portal, you can go online on the PLC and observe that the result `flow_rate_l_min` has been written back to the PLC from LiveTwin.

 ![livetwin09](/docs/graphics/livetwin_settings_09.png)

+The flow rate has thus been indirectly measured based on a Simulink model and the measured pump speed, removing the need for a hardware sensor.